 If you’ve left it till now to get in on the substantial tax savings offered by the stamp duty holiday, you’re going to struggle to complete on a buy to let mortgage in time.
-However, as Consultant Broker Luke Worrell explains, there may be another option available to save the day.
+However, as this article explains, there may be another option available to save the day.

 The stamp duty holiday deadline is now just around the corner, and it’s becoming clear that few buy to let lenders can still guarantee completion before 31st March 2021.
 In fact, some lenders are no longer taking new applications where applicants specifically want to complete before the deadline.
 It really is all-hands-on-deck for solicitors, local authorities and lenders to get the vast volume of mortgage applications completed in time, and the reality is that new applications are unlikely to make it.

 But what if I told you there’s another way?